Trends

 How long did it take you to find a job that you liked in Canada?

-I stayed at home with my children as they were young (3 1/2 & 5), however I did work on and off in offices within a year of arriving here.
+I stayed at home with my children as they were young (3 1/2 & 5).
+However, I did work on and off in offices within a year of arriving here.
 Please remember this was 1989/1990 and jobs were a lot easier to find.

 Being British English is my first language.
 However, there is a difference between British English and Canadian English, so even for us it wasn’t plain sailing; and even to this day when I say certain things, I may as well be speaking Chinese.
 The one word that most people, especially Italians have trouble understanding from me is the word, “butter.”
 I have no idea why, but I can’t say it the Canadian way which sounds more like “budder!”
-I don’t speak a word of French, although I may be able to figure of what someone is asking if they write it down.
+I don’t speak a word of French, although I may be able to figure out what someone is asking if they write it down.
 Also on my son’s Kindergarten record, he has a notation that says he has a speech impediment.
-You know what that is.……his British accent.
-The silly teacher found him difficult to understand so figured he had a speech impediment, and as we were new to the country I didn’t try and fight it, I did suggest though it could be his accent.
+You know what that is…….his British accent.
+The silly teacher found him difficult to understand so I figured he had a speech impediment, and as we were new to the country I didn’t try and fight it, I did suggest that it could be his accent.
 No way would I allow that to happen now!!

 What was your biggest culture shock?